-- 1. From the PCE web console menu, choose Policy Objects > Segmentation Templates.
+- 1. From the PCE web console menu, choose Troubleshoot > Segmentation Templates.

 A dialog box appears prompting you to log into the Illumio Support portal.
 (While you are logged into the PCE web console, you only have to log into the Illumio Support portal once.) - 2.
 Click Log In and, if prompted, enter your Illumio Support portal username and password.
-(Illumio Secure Cloud customers are automatically logged into the Illumio Support portal.)
+(Illumio Cloud customers are automatically logged into the Illumio Support portal.)

 Internet connectivity is not required to use the Segmentation Templates.
 When you are connecting to the PCE web console from a device that does not have internet connectivity, you must access the Illumio Support portal from another device that has internet connectivity and download the templates locally to that device before you can use them.
+See Upload a Segmentation Template [65].